CAFAudit/audit-service/docs/pages/en-us/Getting-Started.md

 Elasticsearch is a datastore designed for delivering speed, scalability, availability and analytics.
 In the Auditing service, Elasticsearch ultimately stores the audit events belonging to tenant applications.
 You can then use Elasticsearch's vast query capabilities to perform analytics on audited application data.

-For developer deployment of Elasticsearch, please follow the Audit Service Deployment documentation as it covers configuring and starting of Elasticsearch cluster in Docker.
+For developer deployment of Elasticsearch, please follow the Audit Service Deployment documentation.
+The documentation covers configuring and starting of an Elasticsearch cluster in Docker.
 For more information on Audit Service Deployment, go [here](https://github.com/CAFAudit/audit-service-deploy).

 ## Writing an Application Audit Event Definition File